security-force-monitor/research-handbook/source/locations.rst

 **Description**

-Errors encountered during automated processing of a location.
+Errors encountered during automated processing of a Location.

 **Type of field**